hellms/dell-democenter.github.io/Module_5_1.md

 ## LESSON 1 - PROTECT ORACLE DATABASES

-In this Lesson we Create a Protectin Policy for Oracle Centralized Protection We alo need to create the following Credentials:
+In this Lesson we Create a Protection Policy for Oracle Centralized Protection We alo need to create the following Credentials:

 >Credential Name: oracle